BenCassidy33/Tickers/README.md

         {
-            "id": 0, // price date determined by database "ticker_id": 1, // id of the refernced ticker symbol as determined by the database "date", "price_date", // the date of the closing price "price", 100.00 // price as a float
+            "id": 0, // price date determined by database "ticker_id": 1, // id of the refernced ticker symbol as determined by the database "date": "price_date", // the date of the closing price "price": 100.00 // price as a float
         },
         ...
     ]